Pac Pobric is a writer and the managing editor at artnet News.

 Pobric has written catalogue essays on Minimalism and its legacy for the Mnuchin gallery; Sean Scully’s recent work for Cheim & Read; and the many grand promises of New York City for Miles McEnery.

 He has an M.A. in Art History from Hunter College, where he studied with William C. Agee and wrote about Ellsworth Kelly’s years in New York.
-He lives in Spuyten Duyvil.
+He lives in Spuyten Duyvil and works at Polskin Arts.

 Contact: pac [at] pacpobric [dot] com